Janneman84/LeakedViewControllerDetector/README.md

 Do you know other causes of leaks that aren't listed here?
 Please let me know in the Issues section so I can add them.

 ## How do I know what causes my View or ViewController to leak?
 This package only knows if a leak occurs but it doesn't know _why_: that's up to you to figure out.
 The list above should help you find the culprit.
 If you also get a deinit warning this probably means it has to do with a network call or some animation.
-In some cases you may get warnings of both ViewControllers and Views, concentrate on fixing the ViewController first then the View warnings will usually go away too.
+In some cases you may get warnings of both ViewControllers and Views, concentrate on fixing the ViewController first then any View warnings will usually go away too.
 A good strategy is to keep undressing your View or ViewController (mainly `ViewDidLoad()`) until the leak stops occuring.
 Or completely undress it first then put everything back piece by piece, or something in the middle (binary search).

 ## Using deinit{}
 You can add `deinit{}` to any object to monitor if it deinits.
 A typical usage is `deinit{print("deinit \(self)")}`.
 Watch your console and see if the print shows up when the object is supposed to deinit.
 If you get a memory leak warning you may want to add this to the class to confirm that it actually leaked and/or a fix worked.